janLuke/python-reagex/README.rst

 many capturing groups in a readable way.

-At the moment, it contains just one very simple function (called ``reagex``) and an utility function, but any function which could be useful for writing readable patterns is welcome.
+At the moment, it contains just one very simple function (called ``reagex``) plus an utility function, but any function which could be useful for writing readable patterns is welcome.

-**Note:** Publishing this ridiculously small project is an excuse to familiarize with python packaging, DevOps tools and the entire workflow behind the publication of an open-source project.
-The project template was generated using https://github.com/ionelmc/cookiecutter-pylibrary/ which is obviously an overkill for a "one-function-project".
+**Note:** Publishing this ridiculously small project was an excuse to familiarize with python packaging, DevOps tools and the entire workflow behind the publication of an open-source project.
+The project was generated using https://github.com/ionelmc/cookiecutter-pylibrary/

+Consider to use https://github.com/r1chardj0n3s/parse instead.
+I think reagex, in its simplicity, is less verbose in case most of the groups you want to capture need custom regex not provided by parse out of the box.

 * Free software: BSD 2-Clause License